 "This was an incredible experience!
 As an aspiring physician with an interest in global health, this program provided me a solid foundation in the principles of international health policy and the needs in this arena.
 This opportunity will be pivotal in moving my career forward."—Mike McNeil, Duke University School of Medicine

-The Global Health Fellows track is designed to equip students to join in the fight against HIV/AIDS, the Zika virus, tuberculosis, malaria, and other pressing health challenges.
+The Global Health Fellows track is designed to equip students to join in the fight against HIV/AIDS, health security, and other pressing health challenges.
 The program will provide students with both an academic and experiential perspective on how intergovernmental institutions, public-private partnerships, and non-governmental organizations shape global health policy.

-The Global Health track combines internships with an intensive course entitled “PubPol860: Aid stagnation, shifting disease burdens, and the SDGs: how will global health meet these challenges?” providing students a unique opportunity to learn first-hand how global health policy is formulated and implemented.
+The Global Health track combines internships with an intensive course entitled “PubPol860: Prevent, Detect, Respond: Understanding Security and Global Health” providing students a unique opportunity to learn first-hand how global health policy is formulated and implemented.

 The program is open to graduate students attending schools of public policy, public health and medicine.
 We also accept a limited number of exceptional undergraduate students.